nextstrain/fauna/README.md

 # VDB
 The virus database (VDB) is used to store viral information in an organized schema.
 This allows easy storage and querying of viruses which can be downloaded in formatted fasta or json files.

+## Uploading
+Sequences can be uploaded from a fasta file, genbank file or file of genbank accession number to a virus specific table within vdb.
+It currently
+* Uploads from an input file
+	* FASTA
+		* Reads fasta description in this order for Zika\_vdb\_upload (0:`accession`, 2:`strain`, 4:`date`, 6:`country`)
+		* Reading order can easily be changed in source code for different viruses or files
+	* Genbank
+		* Can include multiple genbank entries
+		* Parses information from entries
+	* Accession
+		* One accession number on each line in file
+		* Uses entrez to get genbank entries from accession numbers
+* Uploads from command line argument `--accessions`
+	* comma separated list of accession numbers
+	* Uses entrez to get genbank entries from accession numbers
+* Formats information to fit with vdb schema.
+* Uploads information to virus table
+	* Appends to list of sequences if new accession number.
+If no accession number, appends if new sequence.
+	* If strain already in database, default is to update attributes with new information only if current attribute is null.
+Can overwrite existing non-null data with `--overwrite` option.

 ## Schema

 * `Strain`: primary key.
 The canonical strain name.
 For flu this would be something like `A/Perth/16/2009`.